 The Access and Publications (A&P) Research Program is a well-established STS research program based on patient data records in the STS National Database (ND).
 The program facilitates ND participant-led research from the Adult Cardiac Surgery Database (ACSD), Congenital Heart Surgery Database (CHSD), General Thoracic Surgery (GTSD), and Intermacs Database (ID) that is funded by the Society.
-All approved A&P research proposals will be analyzed at an STS approved Data Analytic Center, and are limited to 1 abstract presentation and 1 published article.
+All approved A&P research proposals will be analyzed at an STS approved Data Analytic Center and are limited to 1 abstract presentation and 1 published article.

-The A&P research program is led by the A&P Task Force under the Workforce on Research Development (WoRD) and administered by the STS Research Center (STS-RC).
+The A&P research program is led by the A&P Task Force under the Workforce on Research (WoR) and administered by the STS Research and Analytic Center (STS-RAC).
 The A&P Task Force Structure, its current membership, and the membership of its four specialty review committees, are detailed in the program flow chart (Figure 1).

-Questions about the A&P program can be directed to the Research Center Manager, Kristin Mathis:
+Questions about the A&P program can be directed to the following individuals: